MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 - **The feature is turned on in your Defender XDR settings**.
 For more information, see [Configure in-browser protection settings](in-browser-protection.md#configure-in-browser-protection-settings).

 - **All policies that the user is covered by are supported for Microsoft Edge for Business**.
 If a user is served by another policy that's *not* supported by Microsoft Edge for Business, they're always served by the reverse proxy.
-For more information, see [Prerequisites](in-browser-protection.md#prerequisites).
+For more information, see [In-browser protection requirements](in-browser-protection.md#in-browser-protection-requirements).

 - **You're using a supported platform**, including a supported operating system, identity platform, and Edge version.
-For more information, see [Prerequisites](in-browser-protection.md#prerequisites).
+For more information, see [In-browser protection requirements](in-browser-protection.md#in-browser-protection-requirements).

 ## Reference of troubleshooting issues for admins